spandan1460/self-hosted-runner-BITS-Assignment/README.md

 I would grab the content and create statements for my `dockerfile` </br>

-Now notice that we only install the `docker` CLI. </br> This is because we want our running to be able to run docker commands , but the actual docker server runs elsewhere </br>
+Now notice that we only install the `docker` CLI. </br> This is because we want our running pipelines to be able to run docker commands , but the actual docker server runs elsewhere </br>
 This gives you flexibility to tighten security by running docker on the host itself and potentially run the container runtime in a non-root environment </br>

 * Installing Github Actions Runner